mujeeburehman876/mujeeburehman876/README.md

 # 💫 About Me:
-I'm software engineerig , having experience in c++, java and python along with datascience and ai chatbot.<br>I've also done different projects like android app developement and website developement.<br>Also worked on Upwork with many clients.<br>I also wanna learn new technologies realated to AI and how things are shifted into tech.<br>Wanna learn new things and will be happy to connect with like wise mind people.
+I’m a Software Engineer with hands-on experience in C++, Java, and Python, along with a strong foundation in Data Science and AI-based chatbots.
+I’ve worked on a variety of projects, including Android app development and full-stack website development, and have collaborated with multiple clients on Upwork.

+I’m passionate about exploring emerging technologies, especially in the field of Artificial Intelligence, and continuously expanding my skillset as the tech landscape evolves.
+Always open to learning, building, and connecting with like-minded individuals.

 ## 🌐 Socials: